 Method 5: Update your drivers

 If none of the methods above have worked so far, there’s a good chance that you get the 0x80070652 error because of outdated or even missing drivers that are causing conflicts.
+There are a few ways you can update your drivers:

 - By downloading them directly from the manufacturer’s website (if you know the exact driver for your exact PC specification)

-- By updating them via Device Manager (which doesn’t guarantee you install the latest versions)
+- By updating them via Device Manage r (which doesn’t guarantee you install the latest versions)

 - By using third-party apps to automate the process

-My personal recommendation here is to go with Auslogics Driver Updater—it’s a convenient and reliable tool with a constantly refreshed database to update all your outdated drivers just in one click.
+My personal recommendation here is to go with Auslogics Driver Updater —it’s a convenient and reliable tool with a constantly refreshed database to update all your outdated drivers just in one click.

 Method 6: Reset Windows Update components